surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

-= 2.24.0 - April 16th, 2024 =
+= 2.24.0 - April 17th, 2024 =
-- New: Test processor for testing SureCart without connecting a payment processor.
+- New: Test processor for testing checkout flow without connecting a payment processor.
+- New: Restrict coupons to a maximum order subtotal.
-- Improvement: Store checkout form now defaults to test mode.
+- Improvement: Store checkout form now defaults to test mode for new stores.
 - Fix: Issue with loading indicator not clearing when payment fails on offsite payments flow.
+- Fix: Issue with upsells always showing totals in USD in some cases.

 = 2.23.0 - April 10th, 2024 =
 - New: Live/Test mode admin bar toggle on checkout pages.